Silver Palace Announces First Closed Beta Test: [Monotype] Beta Test

 News provided byElementa

 SINGAPORE, Dec.
-19, 2025 /PRNewswire/ -- Silver Palace, a fantasy adventure ARPG built with Unreal Engine 5 by game developer and publisher Elementa, has officially opened sign-ups for the first closed beta test accompanied by a brand-new trailer.
+19, 2025 /PRNewswire/ -- Silver Palace, a fantasy adventure ARPG built on Unreal Engine 5, has officially opened sign-ups for its first closed beta test accompanied by a brand-new trailer.
 Available on PC, the upcoming [Monotype] Beta Test presents a Victorian-inspired detective adventure with combat dynamics and open world exploration in the metropolis.
 Sign-up for the test and pre-registration for the game are now available on the official website.

 Powered by Unreal Engine 5, Silver Palace features anime-style characters, an immersive combat system and a Victorian-inspired metropolis with stunning visual details.
 Players can switch between characters during battles to unleash powerful skills and combos.
 As they explore the city's sprawling environments, they'll gather evidence at crime scenes, track down targets, battle their enemies and reveal more of the stories of Silvernia.